-Facebook executives will apologise at an Oireachtas Committee for the transfer of data to third parties which was used for campaigning purposes.
-Photograph: AFP/Getty Images
+Facebook executives will apologise today at an Oireachtas Committee for a "huge violation of trust" that occurred when users data was transferred to third parties and used for campaigning purposes.

 Joel Kaplan, Facebook's vice president for global policy, will tell TDs and senators on the Oireachtas Communications Committee that the company is "deeply sorry" for failing in its responsibilities to protect users' data.